-The delicious smells of waffles, the people wrapped up in scarves and hats cradling brightly coloured mugs of mulled wine – is there anything more festive than a Christmas Market?!
+I loved visiting Cologne Christmas Markets.
+The delicious smells of waffles, the people wrapped up in scarves and hats cradling brightly coloured mugs of mulled wine.
+Is there anything more festive than a Christmas Market?!

 Earlier in December we visited our friends in Cologne for the weekend.
-The weekend was largely based around eating and drinking, and I have done a post about that already, but I couldn’t stop myself from mentioning the Christmas markets too!
+The weekend was largely based around eating and drinking.
+I have done a post about that already, but I couldn’t stop myself from mentioning the Cologne Christmas markets too!

-We managed to visit 3 of the christmas markets in Cologne – the Old market, the Cathedral market and the Harbour market.
-There are however a few others we didn’t get round to on this trip – the Angel market, where all the lights are white; Heavenue, which is an LGBT focused christmas market which looks pretty fun and wonderfully sparkly; the Stadtgarten market and the Village of Saint Nikolaus; which is more family orientated.
-There is even a little road train which will take you to four of the markets (the three we went to plus the angel market) either between two or hop on and off round trip, which is cool if you don’t fancy the walking or want to see them all in a day.
+We managed to visit 3 of the christmas markets in Cologne.
+The Old market, the Cathedral market and the Harbour market.
+There are however a few others we didn’t get round to on this trip.
+Such as the Angel market, where all the lights are white.
+Or Heavenue, which is an LGBT focused christmas market which looks pretty fun and wonderfully sparkly.
+Plus the Stadtgarten market and the Village of Saint Nikolaus; which is more family orientated.
+There is even a little road train which will take you to four of the markets (the three we went to plus the angel market).
+You can go either between two or a hop on and off round trip, which is cool if you don’t fancy the walking or want to see them all in a day.

 First thing I will say is that they were unbelievably busy.
-I suppose this is hardly surprising with it being a Saturday in December, but most of them are actually fairly compact – think I have got a bit too used to the space available at WinterWonderland here in the UK and forgot that most christmas markets are pretty small especially when packed with people!
-So if you can go at a less busy time I would definitely suggest that – there is still bound to be a festive atmosphere with much less queuing for drinks, drinking them squished in a corner and jostling through people.
+I suppose this is hardly surprising with it being a Saturday in December, but most of them are actually fairly compact.
+I think I have got a bit too used to the space available at WinterWonderland here in the UK.
+Clearly I forgot that most christmas markets are pretty small especially when packed with people!
+So if you can go at a less busy time I would definitely suggest that.
+There is still bound to be a festive atmosphere with much less queuing for drinks.
+Or drinking them squished in a corner and jostling through people.
 I have very few photos because it was so hard to not be surrounded by people and in their way to take one!

 The Old Market

 That being said, the old market was very picturesque.
-There were little gnomes everywhere – which they call Heinzelmännchen – house gnomes, who allegedly helped the locals prepare services and goods.
+There were little gnomes everywhere.
+The locals call them Heinzelmännchen – house gnomes, who allegedly helped the locals prepare services and goods.

 The little wooden huts were decorated nice and festively, including the beer hut we stopped in for a Gluwein and a beer.
 It had a beer serving polar bear statue on the roof which meant it had to be a fun place right?!

-The food smells were honestly divine, but we went for a snack at Peter’s Brauhaus nearby off of the square as we wanted to check that out for their famous Kolsch (beer famous to the region of Cologne), but we could have had crepes, sausages, all the traditional foods you would expect and more and it all looked incredible.
+The food smells were honestly divine.
+However we went for a snack at Peter’s Brauhaus nearby off of the square as we wanted to check that out for their famous Kolsch (beer famous to the region of Cologne).
+Nevertheless we could have had crepes, sausages, all the traditional foods you would expect and more and it all looked incredible.
 Word of warning though lots of the stalls only take cash, so bear that in mind!

 The Cathedral Market

-We went for a look inside the Dom, which was spectacular and the pictures really don’t convey the scale of the place – it is truly ginormous!
-Definitely recommend a trip in there if you like architecture, churches, or just enjoy visiting impressive buildings and fancy seeing a bit of culture and history.
+We went for a look inside the Dom, which was spectacular and the pictures really don’t convey the scale of the place.
+It is truly ginormous!
+Definitely recommend a trip in there if you like architecture and churches.
+Or just enjoy visiting impressive buildings and fancy seeing a bit of culture and history.

-Back out in the square there were hundreds of little huts with red roofs covered in LED lights, where you could get food, jewellery, crafts, toys, drinks, everything you could imagine, as well as see a giant tree in the middle covered in lights.
+Back out in the square there were hundreds of little huts with red roofs covered in LED lights.
+From these you could get food, jewellery, crafts, toys, drinks, everything you could imagine, as well as see a giant tree in the middle covered in lights.

 The main shopping streets, Hohe Straße and Schildergasse will lead you right here if you fancy taking a look yourselves.